 - Written by Andy

-After 10 years of providing DofE expeditions we had our first mountain rescue call out in July this year.
+After 10 years of providing DofE expeditions we had our first mountain rescue call out in July this year (2017).
 Obviously after such an event we conducted a review of the incident to see if any changes to our procedures or advice to staff should be made.
 We had 2 Mountain Leader (ML) qualified staff and 2 groups out on the expedition that ran into trouble and to their credit they performed well.
-Lupine always have a minimum of one suitably qualified member of staff per DofE group on practice expeditions and on all expeditions in 'wild country'.
+Lupine always have a minimum of one suitably qualified member of staff per DofE group on practice expeditions and on all expeditions in remote areas.
 When things are going well it sometimes seems like an overkill (especially with the advent of affordable tracking) but the fact is that when things go wrong you need people on the ground.
 Additionally, while not the case with this incident, when things go wrong they tend to go wrong for a reason that may affect other groups (poor weather, poor training, poor kit, limited hours of day light etc.).
 So if things are going to go wrong with one group there is an increased risk of things going wrong with multiple groups at the same time.
 We generated a more detailed, procedure specific report for all our freelancers but I thought I would write something here as it may be of use to others.

-As stated above we had 2 groups out (one group of boys and one groups of girls) and two instructors on a practice expedition in the Lakes.
+As stated above we had 2 groups out (one group of boys and one groups of girls) and two instructors on a practice expedition in The Lake District.
 We had conducted a day of acclimatisation with the groups and the two groups were to start their practice expedition being remotely supervised as our staff assessed that they were sufficiently competent and thus were ready for remote supervision.
 The groups were starting from Coniston and due to go north over Furness Fells before dropping down into Tilberthwaite and taking a fairly low level route round to Great Langdale (via Little Langdale and Elterwater).
 The boys had a late start and the ML with that group checked them up the copper mines valley and onto the fell before heading back to his vehicle and going round to Tilberthwaite.
 From there his intention was to climb the hill and shadow them across the top and down the Tilberthwaite valley.

 At about noon we received a call in the office from some accompanying school staff to let us know that one of the boys had sustained a lower leg injury (a sprain or strain rather than a break) and that they were still on the tops.
 As the girls group were already over the top and on a low level route by now, both members of staff worked together to try and find the boys.
 After an hour or so they had re-traced the complete route and had not found them.
-The group were obviously both injured and lost.
+The group were obviously both injured and off route.
 The ML's then reported in to the office to update us on this turn of events.
 We took the decision at this point to notify mountain rescue even though it was still only 2 pm in early July.
 Calling Mountain Rescue can take a lot of time so getting all that information over early can help and they can then make the decision as to whether to wait a bit or to start a search.
 They took the decision to start assembling a team.

 In the meantime we in the office contacted other staff that we had out in the Lakes whose duties had finished for the day and asked them to help by locating the girls group and ensuring that they were OK.
 The other group were located, a well-being check was performed and they continued on their way to their campsite where they met with their supervisor and some school staff.